Language

 English English Vietnamese (Tiếng Việt) Vietnamese (Tiếng Việt) Chinese (简体中文) Chinese (简体中文) Portuguese (Brazil) (Português do Brasil) Portuguese (Brazil) (Português do Brasil) Spanish (Español) Spanish (Español) Indonesian (Bahasa Indonesia) Indonesian (Bahasa Indonesia)

-The Octal Calculator performs arithmetic operations on octal (base 8) numbers.
+An octal calculator lets you do math directly on base-8 numbers — no need to convert to decimal first.
 Octal uses only the digits 0-7, and each octal digit maps to exactly three binary bits.
-It is common in computing — most famously for Unix and Linux file permissions like chmod 755.
+It shows up all over computing, most famously in Unix and Linux file permissions like chmod 755.

 One digit, three bits.
 Because 8 = 2³, a single octal digit stands in for three binary digits, which makes octal a tidy shorthand for grouping bits — exactly how permission triplets work.